 The other pilot was not convinced.
 "Right, just as Shangri-La was a waste for them." he then got back to work.
 "As I said, I'm not taking any chances, and neither should you."

 "Whatever."
 Kai stated.
-"I think you doing this just to one up Amuro."
+"This is all just to one up Lieutenant Ray anyway."

 Again Hayato stopped, and though he didn't say anything at first, Kai knew he struck a chord.
 "What are you saying?"

 "I'm more attentive than I look."
 Kai replied informatively.
 "I've noticed that, ever since we saw Unit Alpha's battle footage from Shangri-La, you've been working around your Guncannon more and more.
 When you weren't going through sims, you work to tune up your suit just like you're doing now, if not going over Zaku battle data."
 Kai then smiled.
-"In my professional opinion, you have pilot envy."
+"If I didn't know any better, I'd say you have a certain envy."

 Anger started to wash over Hayato's eyes.
 "All that bastard has is a better mobile suit." he growled almost threateningly.
 "If I had a Gundam for myself, I could probably take on the Red Comet too!"